5 min read · Cost

 | Large custom mountain home, complex trim, restoration prep | $14,000–$28,000+ |

-Sierra Siding's typical exterior painting scope band in the Truckee / North Tahoe area as of 2026.
+Typical exterior painting planning range for the Truckee / North Tahoe area — a general California market range, not a Sierra Siding quote.
 Includes pressure wash, surface prep, substrate repair, caulk, primer, two-coat cold-climate-appropriate premium acrylic, and standard masking/cleanup.
 Final number is set on-site — your written estimate is what governs.

 Key takeaways